turbot/steampipe-cloud-sdk-go/docs/UserWorkspaceModVariables.md

 [[Back to README]](../README.md)

-## Get
+## GetSetting

-> WorkspaceModVariable Get(ctx, userHandle, workspaceHandle, modAlias, variableName).Execute()
+> WorkspaceModVariable GetSetting(ctx, userHandle, workspaceHandle, modAlias, variableName).Execute()

-Get variable for a user workspace mod
+Get setting for a mod variable in a user workspace